CURRENT CONDITIONS

 Camping: There is dispersed camping and pit toilets available at the trailhead, but no running water, and bathroom services may be limited so please bring your own toilet paper, soap, water, or hand sanitizer.
 Please plan accordingly.

-Photos courtesy of Andy Goodwin.
+Photos courtesy of MSHI Volunteers and Guides

 Additional Forecast & Condition Resources